alphagov/government-service-design-manual/service-manual/measurement/digital-takeup.md

 Digital take-up is the amount of people completing your transaction online, including [assisted digital](/service-manual/assisted-digital/index.html) users.

 A digital transaction is one where the main interaction between the user and the service has been through a digital user interface.
-Still classify transactions as digital, even if only a part of a transaction is completed online.
+Classify transactions as digital, only if a significant a part of a transaction is completed online.

 ## How to measure digital take-up